franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-0.md

 - Write [DTO classes](https://www.baeldung.com/java-dto-pattern)
 - Declare in a yaml file the structure of what I except and what I return

-Your typical Youtube and Udemy tutorial would prefer the former, I do the latter.
+Your typical YouTube and Udemy tutorial would prefer the former, I do the latter.

 **Pichincha Bank's idea is great, the execution went poorly.** I know it can be done better!
 That lead to the creation of this blog series.